Cold is Cool

-- Use our Forest Reservation Guide to find a Forest Society property that is open to visitors (58 properties host marked trails).
+- Use our Forest Reservation Guide to find a Forest Society property that is open to visitors (58 properties host marked trails but see the link above during snowy times for those that are plowed).
 You can also use our Easement Lands Guide to find lesser-known properties with public access.

 - Use our "Hike Local" guide, organized by region, to find additional trails on conservation land across the state owned by other nonprofits and local agencies.
 (Please check with the land owner about winter access!)